Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Dynamics of conjugation of locally normal subgroups

-\begin{rem}Let $G$ be a compactly generated, topologically simple \tdlc group and suppose $|\lcent(G)|>2$.
+\begin{rem} Let $G$ be a compactly generated, topologically simple \tdlc group and suppose $|\lcent(G)|>2$.
 It seems plausible that every non-trivial orbit of $G$ on $\lcent(G)$ is minorising.
-This would imply that for every non-trivial $G$-invariant subalgebra $\mcA$ of $\lcent(G)$, the action of $G$ on $\mfS(\mcA)$ is extremely proximal, and hence that $G$ contains non-abelian discrete free subgroups by \cite[Theorem~3.4]{Glasner}.
+This would imply that, for every closed subset~$X\ne \mfS(\lcent(G))$, there is a net $\{g_i\}\subset G$ such that $\lim_i g_iX$ is a singleton.
+By definition, this means that the action of $G$ on $\mfS(\lcent(G))$ is \textbf{extremely proximal} .
+That condition implies in particular that $G$ contains non-abelian discrete free subgroups by \cite[Theorem~3.4]{Glasner}.
 In light of the results we have so far, an equivalent formulation of the property `every non-trivial orbit of $G$ on $\lcent(G)$ is minorising' in the present context is the following: